 In South of Sweden:

 - The Rich Wetlands of Kristianstad (Kristianstads vattenrike)

 - Stockholm Archipelago

-If you want to head North, then we suggest you to go to Värmland province first, which has plenty to offer for your nature trip.
-Additionally, the province of Jämtland has many natural destinations, since it is not densely populated.
-One of the region’s highlight is the great outdoor resort, Åre.
+If you want to head North to Lapland, then we suggest you to go to the centre of Sweden first.
+For example Dalsland or Värmland.
+Additionally, the province of Dalarna and Jämtland has many natural destinations, since it is not densely populated.
+One of the region’s highlights is the great outdoor resort, Åre.
 It is the most genuine place to go for skiing in the winter and MTB and hiking in the summer.